ftrucco01/trackingpremium_challenge/README.md

-# This is a code challenge for trackingpremium focused on Symfony Framework (PHP)
+# A code challenge for trackingpremium, SMF Framework (PHP)

 The test consists of creating a functionality in Symfony to display a list of companies and allow the user to select one.